 Organic Specialty Crop Development

-At the Texas A&M AgriLife Research and Extension Center in Vernon, Waltram Ravelombola, Ph.D, Texas A&M University Department of Soil and Crop Sciences assistant professor, leads a new program to develop specialty crops that are suitable to organic systems in Texas and beyond.
-His team focuses on developing plants with stronger yields, higher nutritional value, and better tolerance to stresses like heat, drought, salinity and diseases.
+At the Texas A&M AgriLife Research and Extension Center at Vernon, Waltram Ravelombola, Ph.D, assistant professor in the Texas A&M College of Agriculture and Life Sciences Department of Soil and Crop Sciences, leads a new program to develop specialty crops suitable to organic systems in Texas and beyond.
+His team develops plants with stronger yields, higher nutritional value and better tolerance to stresses like heat, drought, salinity and diseases.
 Ravelombola focuses on cowpeas for multiple uses, lentils, legumes, guar and organic barley.
-He is now establishing research trials at the Vernon Center.
+He is now establishing research trials at the Texas A&M AgriLife Research and Extension Center at Vernon.

 Urban Controlled Environment Agriculture: Vertical Farming

-At the Texas A&M AgriLife Center in Dallas, Genhua Niu, Ph.D., Texas A&M University Department of Horticulture professor, has written the book on large-scale agriculture in controlled environments.
+At the Texas A&M AgriLife Research and Extension Center at Dallas, Genhua Niu, Ph.D., professor in the Texas A&M College of Agriculture and Life Sciences Department of Horticultural Sciences, has written the book on large-scale agriculture in controlled environments.
 That book is Plant Factory: An Indoor Vertical Farming System for Efficient Quality Food Production.
-Niu’s urban horticulture program at Dallas conducts studies on the sustainability of growing plants in controlled environments at scale.
-Her team seeks to develop technologies and management practices for efficient use of electricity, water, fertilizers, and other resources in large-scale controlled environment agriculture.
+Niu’s urban horticulture program at the center conducts studies on the sustainability of growing plants in controlled environments at scale.
+Her team develops technologies and management practices for efficient use of electricity, water, fertilizers and other resources in large-scale controlled environment agriculture.

 More about Niu’s work in AgriLife Today